Port Townsend Washington

 She also felt a strong energy in the middle of room 302.

-Jeff Dyer also caught on digital film the photo of a stately woman, perhaps Kate Eisenbeis, wearing a formal evening gown, sitting at a table in the dining room.
-This perhaps was residual energy, or it could be an intelligent spirit of Kate, or one of the other family members.
+Jeff also digitally caught the image of a stately woman, perhaps Kate Eisenbeis, wearing a formal evening gown, sitting at a table in the dining room.
+This was perhaps residual energy, or it could be the intelligent spirit of Kate, or one of the other family members.

 651 Cleveland Street

 Manresa Castle is located at 7th and Cleveland, close to the intersection of 7th and Sheridan, where it sits on a bluff overlooking a wonderful view of Puget Sound.